srsapireddy/RTL-Design-in-Verilog-using-SKY130-Technology/README.md

 ![image](https://github.com/srsapireddy/RTL-Design-in-Verilog-using-SKY130-Technology/assets/32967087/b7735593-8f79-4544-8fbd-b7adca0c11d9)

 #### When do we need sub_module level Synthesis?</br>
-Multiple Instances of the same module within the top-level design:</br>
+- Multiple Instances of the same module within the top-level design:</br>
 When a design consists of multiple instances of the same module, we can use sub-module level synthesis and replicate the same for all the other instances of the same module and stitch it together to obtain the complete netlist file.
-This can be done using one module instance in the synth-top command.</br>
+This can be done using one module instance in the `synth -top` command.</br>

 Massive Complex Design:</br>
-When there is a very large complex design consisting of several modules, running a complete synthesis will cause a tool like YOSYS not to provide the expected results.
+When there is a very large complex design consisting of several modules, running a complete synthesis will cause a tool like `YOSYS` not to provide the expected results.
 In such a case, the massive design can be split into small fragments into sub-modules and synthesized separately to obtain simple netlist files and stitch back to get the netlist file of the complex design. </br>